 The College also continued to be the host organisation and employer for the staff of DYW (Developing the Young Workforce) Moray and a key partner of DYW Moray in the design and delivery of Skills Pathways (for ages 3-18).
-It worked closely with Moray Council and Moray's schools through the codesign of Senior Phase provision for secondary pupils in Moray, including a significantly increased Foundation Apprenticeship cohort.
+It worked closely with Moray Council and Moray's schools through the co-design of Senior Phase provision for secondary pupils in Moray, including Foundation Apprenticeships.
 It also provided a range of Broad General Education introductions to curriculum, within the limit of 1.5% of credits set by the Scottish Funding Council (SFC).

 The College continued to work with employers in Moray through the Flexible Workforce Development Fund.
-It delivered and supported Modern Apprenticeships throughout the year, although its own funding allocation through the UHI Workplace Learning Hub was only able to fund a restricted uptake of less than half the number of MAs sought by local employers.
+It delivered and supported Modern Apprenticeships throughout the year, fully utilising its increased contract although it was still not able to satisfy demand for Modern Apprenticeships from local employers in Moray.
 The college also continued to deliver employability programmes to support those seeking to re-enter the job market.

-The college has also continued its work to develop and deliver research projects with local organisations through the SFC's Innovation Voucher scheme and as 'proof-of-concept' for the Business Enterprise Hub project.
+The college has also continued its work to develop and deliver research projects with local organisations through the SFC's Innovation Voucher scheme and as 'proof-of-concept' for the Business Enterprise Hub project, and successfully delivered a Scottish government funded Just Transition research project.

-In terms of governance and management, the College maintained full compliance with the Code of Good Governance, except for sections C3 and C22 (which relate to a failure to deliver a balanced budget at year-end), C25 (which relates to a dispute raised by both recognised Trades Unions in January 2024 in relation to consultations on the Financial Recovery Plan and Voluntary Severance Scheme), and D25 (which relates to delays in holding one-to-one development meetings for Board members with the Chair and Vice Chair).
+In terms of governance and management, the College maintained compliance with the Code of Good Governance, except for sections C3 and C22 (which relate to a failure to deliver a balanced budget at year-end), C25 (which relates to a dispute raised by both recognised Trades Unions in January 2024 in relation to consultations on the Financial Recovery Plan and Voluntary Severance Scheme).

 It has maintained a gender balance across its Board of Management.
-The Board began and ended the year with one female member more than males.
-The Board Chair concluded his term of office and stepped down at the end of March 2023.
-An interim chair is currently in place and a recruitment exercise is being undertaken in Session 2023/24 to find a permanent chair, and to refresh those members who have stepped down, or who are due to come to the end of their term in office.
+At the time of writing, an interim chair remains in place; a new permanent chair was recruited in November 2024 and a transition process is currently in place.
+A recruitment campaign for members successfully refreshed the Board membership, replacing those members who had stepped down, or who were due to come to the end of their term in office.